-This past Sunday, October 25, local literary nonprofit Red Hen Press hosted over 150 authors, supporters, and community members at their 26th Annual Champagne Benefit Luncheon, hosted virtually for the first time since its inception.
+This past Sunday, October 24, local literary nonprofit Red Hen Press hosted 135 authors, supporters, and community members at their 27th Annual Champagne Benefit Luncheon, hosted virtually for the second time since its inception.

-Due to the COVID-19 pandemic, the normally in-person event shifted to a virtual platform, utilizing virtual event technology from Zoom, OneCause, and The Virtual Gala Team.
-The fundraiser supported the press’s publishing initiatives, Writing in the Schools (WITS) program, and community outreach, and celebrated twenty-six years in the publishing industry.
+Due to the COVID-19 pandemic, the normally in-person event shifted to a virtual platform once more, utilizing virtual event technology from Zoom, Bolder Events, and The Virtual Gala Team.
+The fundraiser supported the press’s publishing initiatives, Writing in the Schools (WITS) program, and community outreach, and celebrated twenty-seven years in the publishing industry.

-Headlining the event were readings and words from award-winning poet and editor of Crab Orchard Review Allison Joseph; bestselling author Aimee Liu, whose works have been translated into twelve different languages; and New York Times Editor’s Choice author and Peauxdunque Writer’s Alliance member Maurice Carlos Ruffin.
-The event also featured readings from students from the WITS program, and speeches from Deputy Director Tobi Harper and press co-founder and Managing Editor Kate Gale.
+Headlining the event were readings from critically acclaimed poet Kazim Ali, Kingsley Tufts Award-winner Afaa Michael Weaver, and bestselling author of The Archivist Martha Cooley.
+The event also featured readings from students from the WITS program, and speeches from Deputy Director Tobi Harper and press founder and Managing Editor Kate Gale.

 The event kicked off at 12:00 P.M.
-Pacific with a pre-show slideshow featuring information about the Press, its imprints, and its achievements in the last twenty-six years, as well as information on the event’s program, featured authors, and its simultaneous silent auction.
+Pacific with a pre-show slideshow featuring information about the Press, its imprints, and its achievements in the last twenty-seven years, as well as information on the event’s program, featured authors, and its simultaneous live auction.

-Keeping with the “champagne” theme of the event, guests were sent packages before the event with champagne-flavored jelly beans to enjoy during the event, along with the event’s printed tribute book program, a complimentary 2020 Red Hen Press title, and other exclusive Red Hen Press gifts.
-During the pre-show, guests were able to mingle and see each other in the Zoom room and bid on items in the auction, as well as purchase books and special book bundles before the start of the show.
+Keeping with the “champagne” theme, guests were sent packages before the event with rosé champagne-flavored jelly beans to enjoy during the show, along with the event’s printed tribute book program, a complimentary 2021 Red Hen Press title, and other exclusive Red Hen Press gifts.
+During the pre-show, guests were able to mingle and see each other in the Zoom room, and bid on items in the auction, as well as purchase books before the start of the show.

 Red Hen Press, one of the few literary presses in the Los Angeles area, was founded in 1994 by Kate Gale and Mark E. Cull with the intention of keeping creative literature alive.
 Red Hen Press is committed to publishing works of literary excellence, supporting diversity, and promoting literacy in our local schools.
 We seek a community of readers and writers who are actively engaged in the essential human practice known as literature.